caresiop/GSC-AVL-Script/GSC_Recording_Script.md

 - Check whether there are files in local save directory (``check_directory()``)
   - **True**:
     - Obtain ``list`` of files in local save directory
-    - Check whether the files in local save directory are from a 'GSC' session or 'Cross Seeds' session
+    - Check whether the files in local save directory are from a `GSC` session or 'Cross Seeds' session
       - **'GSC'**:
-        - Notify user of 'GSC' session
+        - Notify user of continued `GSC` session
-        - Message box user of continued 'GSC' session
+        - Message box user of continued `GSC` session
       - **'Cross Seeds'**:
         - Set ``cross_seeds_flag`` to ``True``
         - Set ``start_up_flag`` to ``True``